Main Content Starts Here, tab to start navigating

 The Black Cat.
 A Brief History.

 The Black Cat Tavern opened in October 1966 catering to a gay clientele.
-At that time, homosexuality was medically classified as a mental illness, same-sex relations were criminalized in California, and in Los Angeles, the LGBTQ community faced constant intimadation, harassment and violent oppression at the hands of the Los Angeles Police Department.
+At that time, homosexuality was a medically classified mental illness.
+Same-sex relations were criminalized in California.
+And in Los Angeles, the LGBTQ community faced constant institutional harassment and oppression at the hands of the Los Angeles Police Department.

 On New Year’s Eve 1967, The Black Cat was targeted in an undercover police sting.
-As the crowd celebrated at midnight, a dozen plainclothes police officers began their raid on the unsuspecting revelers.
-The frightened patrons and staff fought back against the unannounced officers.
-It was a confusing scene that quickly devolved into chaos as all resistance was met with brutal police force.
-In all, fourteen people were beaten to the floor, dragged outside, and arrested on the sidewalk in front of the bar.
-Three weeks later, six of those detained were brought to trial by jury to face charges of lewd conduct.
-All six were found guilty of the act of same-sex kissing, a conviction that carried a penalty which required them to publicly register as sex offenders for life.
+As the unsuspecting revelers celebrated at midnight, a dozen plainclothes police officers launched a sudden, violent raid.
+Frightened patrons and staff fought back defensively against the unannounced officers.
+It was a confusing scene that quickly devolved into chaos.
+All resistance was met with brutal police force.
+Fourteen people were beaten to the floor, dragged outside, and arrested on the sidewalk in front of the bar that night.
+In the weeks that followed, six of those arrested were brought to trial by jury.
+All six were found guilty of lewd conduct, a conviction that carried with it penalties of jail time, fines, and mandatory lifetime sex offender registration.

 In the wake of these unjust events, a coalition of LGBTQ community members joined forces with a burgeoning local activist organization named Personal Rights in Defense and Education (PRIDE) to plan a demonstration outside The Black Cat.
-Held on February 11, 1967, the event was attended by several hundred brave people.
-They were met on the street by squadrons of armed riot police officers.
-Despite this show of force, the disciplined demonstrators remained orderly.
-The protest unfolded tensely, but peacefully.
+Held on February 11, 1967, the demonstration was attended by several hundred protesters with the courage to demand their equal rights.
+These brave people were met on the street by squadrons of armed riot police officers.
+The well-organized and disciplined demonstrators remained orderly, and despite the threat of police violence, the demonstration unfolded tensely, but peacefully.

 In 2007, The Black Cat was recognized by the Los Angeles Cultural Heritage Commission as Historic-Cultural Monument #939.
-A commemorative plaque on the façade of the building honors The Black Cat as the site of the first documented LGBTQ civil rights demonstration in the nation.
+A commemorative plaque on the façade of the building honors The Black Cat as the site of the first documented LGBTQ civil rights demonstration in the nation (two years prior to Stonewall)

 In 2022, the State of California designated The Black Cat Historical Landmark #1063, the first and only California Historical Landmark to recognize California's LGBTQ history.
 A commemorative plaque on the corner of Sunset and Hyperion marks the monumental civil and human rights history of the location.